Learning to Extract Rational Evidence via Reinforcement Learning for Retrieval-Augmented Generation: Related Works

 \subsection{RAG with Context Compression}

-RAG systems usually concatenate all retrieved passages as the context of LLMs.
-However, this may introduce data noise and computational overhead due to imperfect retrieval and overlong context.
-Recently, many works have attempted to compress context and retain important information, mainly including two categories: (1) Reranking methods, which rerank retrieved passages and retain top-ranked passages \cite{DBLP:journals/corr/abs-2407-03627,DBLP:journals/corr/abs-2501-04695,DBLP:conf/acl/MaoHLSGHC21,DBLP:journals/corr/abs-2506-06313} (2) Summarization methods, which extract relevant information from retrieved passages and consolidate them into a narrative~\cite{DBLP:journals/corr/abs-2311-08377,DBLP:conf/emnlp/ZhaoLZHCHZ24,DBLP:conf/acl/0025FDGY0CCC024,DBLP:conf/iclr/XuSC24}.
-While effective, existing works neglect evidence reasoning, which risks filtering out key clues and struggles with generalization.
+Traditional RAG systems typically concatenate all retrieved passages as the context of LLMs~\cite{DBLP:conf/nips/LewisPPPKGKLYR020,zhao2026kalmembeddingv}.
+However, this may introduce data noise and computational overhead due to imperfect retrieval and overlong context~\cite{DBLP:journals/corr/abs-2311-08377}.
+Recently, many works have attempted to compress context and retain important clues, mainly including two categories: \textbf{(1)} Reranking methods, which rerank retrieved passages and retain top-ranked passages \cite{DBLP:journals/corr/abs-2407-03627,DBLP:journals/corr/abs-2501-04695,DBLP:conf/acl/MaoHLSGHC21,chen2025beyond}; \textbf{(2)} Summarization methods, which extract relevant information from retrieved passages and consolidate them into a narrative~\cite{DBLP:journals/corr/abs-2311-08377,DBLP:conf/emnlp/ZhaoLZHCHZ24,DBLP:conf/acl/0025FDGY0CCC024,DBLP:conf/iclr/XuSC24}.
+Despite their effectiveness, existing works overlook evidence reasoning, thereby risking filtering out key clues as well as struggling with generalization and robustness.